jpheos/seancdavis-com/src/content/pages/index.md

   body_md: |-
     This rubber thing that sits atop an awkward tan line on my wrist starts buzzing at 5:00 AM every morning.

-    Most mornings I listen to it and pop right out of bed, already anxious to get to the computer.
-But first, of course, there's weighing myself (to assure myself that I'm still 40 pounds less than I was two years ago), letting the dog out, and making a cup of decaf coffee (you know, to wake me up).
+    Most days I listen to it and pop right out of bed, already anxious to get to the computer.
+But first, of course, there's _The Weigh-In_ (long story), letting the dog out, and making a cup of decaf coffee (you know, to wake me up).

-    While soaking the rare quiet moments on a busy street near the city, I head up to my office to do what I love — _tinker_ and _teach_.
+    While soaking in the rare quiet moments on a busy street near the city, I head up to my office to do what I love — _tinker_ and _teach_.
+I play with new tools I've discovered or I work on a side project, and then I [share what I've been doing or thinking about](https://cobwwweb.com/).

-    I'll spend the next hour _teaching_ — [writing (or editing a video) about some web development topic](https://cobwwweb.com/) I want to share with the world.
-The hour after that is when I _tinker_.
-I learn by creating something new, providing fodder for tomorrow's writing session.

     That's about the time my toddler begins to rise from her glorious, 12-hour slumber to fill the quiet space with some new sound I hadn't known before.
-I use that as my alarm clock — a cue to transition to the part of the day normal people are awake.
+I use that as my alarm clock — a cue to transition to the part of the day during which normal people are awake.

-    The kid and I get dressed and walk together to daycare.
-I leave her with a hug and a hope that she'll enjoy this day more than I will, and set off for a long detour before I get home, popping on an audio book or calling a loved one while traversing the busy neighborhood streets.
+    The kid and I get dressed and walk to daycare.
+I leave her with a hug and a hope that she'll enjoy the day, and then set off on a detoured route home, popping on an audio book or calling a loved one while traversing the busy neighborhood streets.

-    After breakfast, I start the part of the day someone pays me for, in which I act as Director of Technology for [Ample](https://www.helloample.com/).
+    After breakfast, I do stuff someone actually pays me for, as Director of Technology for [Ample](https://www.helloample.com/).
 I'm likely to spend most of my day exploring how to build [Jamstack](https://cobwwweb.com/wtf-is-jamstack) websites with efficiency and excellence, driving my team to find that perfect balance between quality and speed.
-Either that or I have 8 straight hours of meetings.
+Either that or I have eight straight hours of meetings.

-    The end of the workday often comes with accompanying my wife on another stroll up the street, this time to get the girl from daycare.
-That's the best part of most days, because there's no agenda for the evenings.
-We just have to make sure we feed that screaming monster at some point.
-And I suppose she has to be bathed occasionally.
+    The end of the workday often comes with accompanying my wife and dog on another stroll, this time to pick up the girl from daycare.
+That's the best part of most days, because there's no agenda.
+We just have to make sure to keep our monsters fed and watered.
+And bathed occasionally, I suppose.
 But otherwise, that time is ours.
-Not to create.
-Not to teach.
-To have fun.
+Nothing to create.
+Nothing to teach.
+Just to have fun being a family.

-    But then we put the noise machine to bed and I'm off to do something else.
+    Eventually it comes time to put the little noise machine to bed and then it's on to the next thing.
 Maybe it's a quiet night and I'll read a book.
 Or maybe I'll dig into another hobby, like playing music, baking bread, writing fiction, or growing plants from seed.

-    When most days look like this one, I head to bed, exhausted and content, but never satisfied.
+    When a day looks like this, I head to bed, exhausted and content, but never satisfied.
 Because tomorrow I get to wake up and do it all over again, hopefully better than today.
 So I take a moment to write a few words about the day, noting the wins I achieved, what I'm thankful for, and what I want to tomorrow to bring.

     And as I drift off to sleep, thinking about the day, one idea remains, more important than the rest.
 That in the midst of all the work I did throughout the day — everything that drained the energy from me — that I had a little fun along the way.
 seo: